 Mozilla Firefox also works, though getting the bookmark bar to show up is slightly more cumbersome.

 I tried Microsoft Edge once just to make sure things seem to work there (which they did).
-Bookmarklets in Edge was a complete hack through the file system; really, not supported.
+Using bookmarklets in Edge was a hack through the file system; really, not supported.

 Why did I do this?